-The relationship to output voltage variation will depend on two aspects, loop bandwidth and output capacitance.
+Output voltage variation will depend on two factors: loop bandwidth and output capacitance.
 The output capacitance will determine how far the voltage will fall over a given time.
-With more capacityance, the drop in voltage will fall at a decreased rate.
-This is the reason that for the same bandwidth, more capacitance provides a better transient response.
+With more capacitance, the drop in voltage will fall at a decreased rate.
+This is the reason that more capacitance provides a better transient response for the same given bandwidth.